What Is N.C. REAL ID?

 - Getting an N.C.
 REAL ID driver license or ID card

 costs the same as getting any other license or ID for the first time, and the process is similar.

 renewal, if the REAL ID is obtained within six months of expiration.
-A vision test is required and a new photo will be taken.
+You will have to take a vision test and take a new photo.

 Applying for a North Carolina driver license or ID card will cancel any licenses or ID cards from other states through the